 7. After making the changes, close the registry editor.

-8. Finally, either restart Windows 10 or restart explorer.
+8. Reboot your PC or restart Windows Explorer.
 Doing either of those things will make sure the changes are applied to the File Explorer.

 That is all.
 With the above changes, you will no longer see the OneDrive option in the File Explorer sidebar.
 However, you can still access it from your user folder.
 The default OneDrive location is “C:\Users\username\OneDrive”.
 Replace ‘username’ in the path with your actual username.
-Of course, if you have installed OneDrive in another location then the default location path will be different.
+If you want you can create a desktop shortcut to the OneDrive folder.

-If you want OneDrive back in the sidebar, follow the same steps but change the value data from 0 to “1” in step 6.
+To restore the OneDrive option in File Explorer, follow the same steps but change the value data from 0 to “1” in step 6.
 This shows the OneDrive option in the file explorer sidebar.
-Also, keep in mind that the option in the sidebar will automatically reappear if you reinstall OneDrive.
+Alternatively, reinstall OneDrive and the option automatically appears in the File Explorer’s sidebar.

 I hope that helps.
-If you are stuck or need some help, comment below and I will try to help as much as possible.
 If you like this article, check out how to remove quick access from the File Explorer sidebar.